Guarantor Home Loans

 Using their parents’ property as security for a home loan, Nick is able to able to borrow up to 105% of the purchase price to cover the home loan plus the costs of stamp duty and conveyancing fees.

 If Nick were to buy the property with his own 5% deposit, he’d be paying around $10,000 in purchase costs plus another $20,000 in LMI.

 By asking his parents to act as guarantor on his mortgage:

 - Nick was able to quickly buy the property before someone else did.

-- He was able to use the few thousand that he had saved for the deposit as extra repayments on his mortgage with enough left over to take a little holiday.
+- He was able to the few thousand dollars that he saved for the deposit as extra repayments on his mortgage with enough left over to buy some furniture.